How to Multiply Two Columns in Google Sheets

 Let’s assume you want to have a multiplied value of data from columns A and B. Select the cell where you want the sum to appear.
 Follow these steps to successfully apply the formula:

-- First, write an equality sign (=) in the selected cell.
+- First, write an equal sign (=) in the selected cell.

 - Alternatively, you could press Ctrl + Shift + Enter, or Cmd + Shift + Enter for Mac users.
 Google Sheets automatically adds an array formula.
 Replace ‘)’ by ‘(’ at the end of the formula and follow the next step.